-Experian helps financial institutions address regulations and internal policies with which they must comply.
-While regulators continue to publish regulations to enhance consumer protection and address safety and soundness.
+We help you address and comply with regulations and internal policies.
+Regulators continue to publish regulations to enhance consumer protection and address safety and soundness.
 We’ll help you ensure the consumer is the focus, and not just satisfy these requirements, but to use the implementation of these regulations in an innovative way to be a source of competitive advantage.

-Below is a list of some of the key laws and regulations that Experian can assist financial institutions with compliance and innovation.
+Below are some of the key laws and regulations Experian can assist you with compliance.
+Ready to get started?

-Basel III and II are global regulatory standards for capital adequacy, stress testing and market liquidity risk agreed upon by the members of the Basel Committee on Banking Supervision.
+Basel II and III are global regulatory standards for capital adequacy, stress testing and market liquidity risk agreed upon by the members of the Basel Committee on Banking Supervision.
 Beginning in 2014, US regulations have instituted an Integrated Capital Framework which includes Basel III, a Standardized and Advanced Approaches rule and the incorporation of these rules into CCAR and DFAST stress testing.

 companies account for their financial risks and have sufficient capital to operate